 Asking rentals have been slowly eroding in the last three to four years, especially in the most oversupplied nodes.
 The availability of higher quality more recently completed stock has also negatively impacted rentals in older buildings throughout the city.
 Going forward, occupiers are expected to keep good leverage towards landlords in the short term.
-Despite the gradual increase in product quality, asking rentals are unlikely to increase in the short term.
-According to a Knight Frank report, in Kenya, prime office rents averaged KShs 120 - 130 per square foot per month.
-Coworking and the financial services sectors anchored the absorption, which improved occupancies to 78% up from 73% in the 1st half of 2021.
+Despite the gradual increase in product quality, asking rentals are unlikely to significantly increase in the short term.
+Knight Frank, in a report published in 2022 estimates an average occupancy rate of 74%.
+Some of the major completions in 2022 included; Trade and Development Bank Tower, GTC Towers and the Riverside Cube.